 Editor's Tip: Put the flowers in a small vase before placing the flowers inside the tote bag.

-For the mom who is a master chef, a marble mortar plays host to a small clutch of orange-yellow ranunculus.
+For the chef, a marble mortar plays host to a small clutch of orange-yellow ranunculus.
 Cut the stems to 6 inches, and arrange them in a low, tight dome.
 Tie a gift tag around the pestle.

 A repurposed miniature fish bowl makes a fun vessel to hold a Mother's Day flower arrangement.
 Wash out a glass or plastic fish bowl and fill it with water and bright blossoms, such as these cosmos.

-A mass of pink ranunculus offers a sweet counterpoint to its rustic country container that Mom will love.
+A mass of pink ranunculus offers a sweet counterpoint to its rustic country container.
 Individual cans make arranging easy.
 Cut stems short, and place a small bunch in each can.

 A clear jam jar is the perfect container for a colorful flower arrangement.
-Place Mom's favorite fruit around the base of the jar to set the scene for a cheerful meal together.
+Place Mom's favorite fruit around the base of the jar to set the scene for a fun meal together.

-Lush living "bows" top gift boxes for the perfect Mother's Day wrapping.
-Slip the stem of a ruffly rose or peony through the top of a woven box (or a slit cut in a paper box) and into a florist's water pick hidden inside the box.
+Lush living "bows" top gift boxes with sweet spring attitude.
+Slip the stem of a ruffly rose or peony through the top of a woven box (or a slit cut in a paper box) and into a floral water pick hidden inside the box.